by Andrew Cosgrove - Creative Director

 It’s hard to beat the rustic image and ambience of aged timber when it comes to landscape design.
 It brings warmth, texture and character to a home's overall landscape.
 Using recycled timber from historic structures brings history and charm to your planting beds, borders, outdoor furniture, fences and much more.

-The New Plymouth landscape really does lend itself well to using rustic, recycled timber in an outside area.
+The Nelson Tasman landscapes really do inspire us when it comes to designing you an outside area that is in keeping with your home, but also in keeping with the natural surrounding landscape.
 Even if your property is modern, mixing it up with recycled timber can really add a point of difference to your outdoor area.
 Modern and old really do go well together with a carefully thought out landscape design.

 The best recycled timber (strong, dry and free from asbestos or lead paint) is sent to various flooring and furniture manufacturers to be integrated into their products, but you can get your hands on smaller quantities of salvaged timber for your landscape design projects.
 The advantage to using recycled timber is that the wood is fully dry and seasoned, giving it durability and strength.